Haitian Films

 DIRECTED BY CLAUDETTE COULANGES

-HAITI AND GERMANY / 1999 / CREOLE WITH FRENCH AND ENGLISH SUBTITLES / 60 MIN
+HAITI AND GERMANY / 1999 / CREOLE AND FRENCH WITH ENGLISH SUBTITLES / 60 MIN

 SYNOPSIS